cas-bioinf/rboAnalyzer/docs/help.md

 ....(((((((((((((((.((((((......)))......................(((((((((..((((((((..((.((.(.(((((.....)))))).)).))..)))))))).)))))))))(((((((((....)))))))))......))).)))..))))))))))))......
 ```
 #### The NCBI sequence Viewer
-The NCBI sequence viewer works only if Internet connection is available.
+The NCBI sequence viewer works only if internet connection is available.
 It may take some time to load (especially with large genomes) and when the report
  contains many BLAST hits it may required more substantial amount of RAM.
- The data for the sequence viewer are not saved across sessions (after you close the web page), and must be reloaded re-lunch.
+The data for the sequence viewer are not saved across browser sessions.

 ## Funding